-When you let a bad hire go, the easiest path to follow is to recycle the job description you already have on file.
+When you let a bad hire go, the easiest path to follow is just to recycle the job description you already have on file.
 Don’t do this.
-Maybe something you can change about or add to that job description will prevent another bad hire in that slot.
+Maybe there’s something you can change about or add to that job description that will prevent another bad hire in that slot.
 Go through the skills and qualifications required carefully, and add content about your firm’s culture and values (if they’re not already included) to increase your chances of finding a good fit.

 DON’T: Skip Reference Checking